The Quantum Frontier

 When qubits become entangled (what Einstein called “spooky action at a distance”), measuring one instantly determines the state of another, regardless of physical separation or distance.
 Imagine if you had two balls, one in Houston and one in Dallas.
 If one is measured, the other will always have a corresponding measurement.
 This is true no matter how far apart they are.

-Entanglement allows quantum computers to coordinate computations across many qubits simultaneously and is the basis for quantum networking and quantum-secured communication.
-Entanglement is what makes quantum computing fundamentally different and with greater potential than classical computing systems.
+Entanglement allows quantum computers to coordinate computations across many qubits simultaneously and is the basis for quantum networking and quantum-secured communications.
+Entanglement is what makes quantum technologies fundamentally different from, and more powerful than, classical systems.

 Error Correction

 Qubits are extraordinarily fragile.
 Often, they require supercooled conditions colder than those in outer space.
 Any number of interferences can destroy them: heat, vibration, other electronic interferences, and almost any interaction with the environment.
-This was (and in many ways, still is) the fundamental obstacle with quantum computing: you can build qubits, but they’d break before they did anything useful.
+This was (and in many ways, still is) the fundamental obstacle with quantum computing: Qubits could be assembled, but they would break in operation.

-The solution is quantum error correction—an idea that by encoding a single “logical” qubit across many physical qubits, errors can be detected and corrected in real time.
-Google’s Willow achievement proved that this works at scale: the more physical qubits you add, the fewer errors you get.
-With that, the threshold has been crossed, though the hard work of getting enough qubits to do useful work remains ahead.
+The most common solution is quantum error correction, which uses redundancy: by encoding a single “logical qubit” across many physical qubits, errors can be detected and corrected in real time.
+Google’s Willow achievement demonstrated that this works at scale and that by adding more physical qubits, it decreased errors.
+As such, the hard work of getting enough qubits to do useful work remains, but this is proof that it should eventually be practical.

 Competing Approaches

 Unlike classical computing, which has converged on silicon transistors, quantum computing lacks a single winning technology.
 Six fundamentally different physical approaches are being pursued, each with distinct tradeoffs.
-This diversity matters for policy: Texas should invest in talent that transfers across approaches, not in hardware tied to a single bet, which can depreciate.
+This diversity matters for policy: Texas’s primary investment should be in talent that transfers across approaches.
+Where hardware is acquired, it should be structured as anchor-tenant partnerships rather than long-term capital commitments tied to any single technology, since hardware can depreciate.
+Table 1 summarizes these approaches.

 Table 1